 Where to stay: Accommodation options are limited in Sigulda and we opted for the aptly named Hotel Sigulda which is a good choice and well priced at under 50 euros.

 Day 6: Sigulda to Tallinn, Estonia (300km, 4 hours + stops)

 After a morning drive up north to Tallinn we spent the afternoon exploring the old town of Tallinn, a UNESCO World Heritage Site and Estonia’s capital city.

-Where to stay: The Swissotel Tallin is the perfect luxury option in Tallin and we had a fantastic stay.
-It’s a 5 minute walk to the Old Town, the rooms are beautiful and the views from the rooftop bar are incredible.
-Hotel Schlossle is an excellent option if you want to stay in the heart of the Old Town.
-The Solo Sokos Hotel Estoria or the My City Hotel are good mid range options or try Hotel Bern for a less expensive night.
+- Swissotel Tallinn: athe perfect luxury option in Tallin and where we had a fantastic stay.
+It’s a 5 minute walk to the Old Town, the rooms are beautiful and the views across the city from the rooftop bar are incredible – Click here for best prices!

 Where to eat: After working up an appetite we had dinner at Rataskaevu 16, a really chilled restaurant with a great food and drinks selection and we would definitely recommend.
 Kompressor, a popular local pancake house, was another of our favourites and we jndulged in some of the best pancakes of our travels.
 Be warned, they’re huge!!

 Exploring Tallin: Tallinn Old Town is the beating heart of the city and it’s a maze of cobbled streets, beautiful churches and kitschy restaurants.
 Our highlights were the beautiful sea of red roof tops, the stunning Alexander Nevsky Cathedral, the thought provoking street art and the haunting monk statues in the Danish King’s Gardens.